aleph-im/aleph-docs/docs/computing/confidential/encrypted-disk.md

 bash ./build_debian_image.sh  --rootfs-dir  $ROOT_DIR -o ~/destination-image.img --password your-password
 ```

-> Tip: To debug the image creation, pass the `-x` option to bash in front of the script name
+> Tip: To debug the image creation, pass the `-x` option to bash in front of the script name.

-## Optional: Test and further customise your image
+### Optional: Test and further customise your image

 The confidential VM can be started locally in QEMU using the following command.
 From there you can modify it as you wish.